 Located on Southbank this viewing platform will give you breathtaking views over the city of Melbourne.
 The building is just over 297 meters high and the viewing platform has floor-to-ceiling windows giving you an uninterrupted, spectacular view.

 If you love heights and want an extra experience at the Eureka Skydeck you can go on The Edge.
 A top Melbourne tourist attraction that has a unique angle for the thrill-seeker.
 This glass cube hangs out over the Melbourne streets from the 88th floor.

-You will find a small kiosk with snack foods and drink, with a few seating options, so you can get the full experience while watching the views over Melbourne.
+You will find a small kiosk with snack foods and drinks, with a few seating options, so you can get the full experience while watching the views over Melbourne.
 If you’re on a romantic evening out in Melbourne, there is a fine dining restaurant with great views you can eat at as well.